 Careerism: In what ways does the program present itself as a CV-burnishing and self-improvement opportunity?

-Appropriate program options for graduate students include:
+Appropriate Program Options for graduate students include:

 The UW has an affiliation with IE3, an internship organization operated through the Oregon University System.
 Internships are available in a variety of non-governmental organizations, educational institutions, and private organizations around the world.
 Host organizations provide supervision and logistical support for students in the host country.
 Many internships require foreign language proficiency, though numerous English language internships are available.

 Independent Learning is an option for qualified graduate students seeking UW credit for international activities that do not align with other study abroad program models.
 These activities include independent research, internships, practicums, or employment as a TA on a UW Study Abroad Program.
-To be considered for Independent Learning you must first meet with a UW Study Abroad Adviser to discuss your proposal and the application requirements.
+To be considered for Independent Learning you must first meet with a UW Study Abroad Adviser on the Seattle campus to discuss your proposal and the application requirements.
 Students applying for the independent research option must meet these Standards for Approving Independent Learning.

 Consider programs which complement the course sequence of your program.
 Students find the summer period between the first and second year to be most conducive.

 Apply for programs.
 Once accepted to a program, notify the Graduate Office and your faculty advisor to begin processing appropriate paperwork.
+You will need to submit a General Petition to request approval from your Portfolio Advisor, then, upon approval, you will be sent the code to register.

 Financial aid and scholarships are available for most study abroad experiences.
 Read Financing Study Abroad to learn more about options.
 Consulting with a UWB financial aid advisor about your particular financial aid situation is also recommended.